Dijadiju/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The 7-everybody script adds execution permission to the owner, the group owner and the other users, to the file hello.

 The 8-James_Bond script sets the hello file to no permissions for the user and group owners and all permissions for othetr users.

+The 9-John_Doe sricpt sets the mode of the file hello to -rwxr-x-wx.